English Language Acquisition Program (ELAP)

 Who can attend:

-- ESL classes are not intended for tourists, but for those who have come to the USA to live.
+- ELA classes are not intended for tourists, but for those who have come to the USA to live.

 - Per ICCB (Illinois Community College Board) regulations, International students (F visa), visitors to the U.S., and Au Pairs (J visa) are not eligible for ESL or other adult education courses.